peterlaursen/abf/products/README.txt

 * Re-implemented the ability to seek to a specific minute in ABF audio books.
 * As a result of reimplementation of that feature, the format minor version has been updated to 2.1.
 In order to be able to seek within the files, you must re-encode your audio books.
 * All platforms now encode straight to memory without the use of temporary files.
-This means that we write far less to the storage media.
+This means that we write far less to the storage medium.
 * The winamp plugin now works with the new format, which it previously didn't do.
 * The previously experimental program folderconverter is now included in the main distribution.
 * Because of lack of interest and support, our graphical converter no longer exists.